One of the popular camping technique nowadays is the Leave No Trace camping. It means exactly what it says, but the question is, how do you do it?

 Do not manipulate the woods in any way if you plan on remaining untraceable.

-5. Smart or No
+5. Smart Fire or No Fire

-is where things get remarkably interesting in a no trace camping session.
+Fire is where things get remarkably interesting in a no trace camping session.
 The absolute best method for no trace camping is to eat cold and dry foods that can be packed in your bag and don’t require cooking.

 You should also pack water purification tabs and a good water filter so that you don’t need to boil water either.